-474 appropriations committee, the Student Assembly must decide Activity Fee funding for that organization by a majority 475 of the Student Assembly members present at the meeting.
-After all appropriations committee decisions have been 476 approved or overturned, the Student Assembly must approve the SAF by a majority of the voting membership of the 477 Student Assembly 478 Section 8: Freedom of Information 479 Unless otherwise noted, all documents regarding the SAF shall be considered public and shall be available to members 480 of the Cornell community for review within 24 hours of their request.
-All deliberations regarding allocations and 481 authorization shall be conducted in open session unless otherwise required by university policy or law.
-If a closed 482 session is necessary to review or discuss confidential materials, discussion in such session must be limited only to 483 those materials and no vote may be taken regarding the disposition of the request itself.
-Confidential materials may be 484 disclosed publicly only at the discretion of authorized university personnel.
-485 Section 9: Conference with GPSA 486 If a disparity arises in funding levels between the GPSA and SA of an organization that is funded by both, the 487 financial officers of each body will meet to discuss the discrepancy and recommend action to their respective bodies.
-488 Section 10: Default 489 If the Assembly does not adopt a recommendation in the fall semester of a fee setting year, its recommendation shall 490 be presumed to be that all individual by-lines revert to the same level as in the current funding cycle with the 491 following exception: 492 1.
-Should an applicant's newly approved allocation be less than that of the current cycle, the applicant shall 493 receive the lower allocation.
-494 Section 11: Amendments 495 Appendix A may be amended by a two-thirds (2/3) vote of the Student Assembly.
-In order to ensure consistency and 496 fairness to the applicants and student body at-large, no amendments to this appendix may be adopted during the fall 497 semester of a fee-setting year.
-498 Section 12: Review 499 The SA and the GPSA and a representative of the President of the University shall review these guidelines and the procedures established in accordance therewith at least every four years in a non-fee-setting year (e.g. 2014-2015, in Attachment A: Criteria for Setting and Allocating the Student Activity Fee (03/01/99).
+477 approved or overturned, the Student Assembly must approve the SAF by a majority of the voting membership of the 478 Student Assembly Section 8: Freedom of Information 479 480 Unless otherwise noted, all documents regarding the SAF shall be considered public and shall be available to members 481 of the Cornell community for review within 24 hours of their request.
+All deliberations regarding allocations and 482 authorization shall be conducted in open session unless otherwise required by university policy or law.
+If a closed 483 session is necessary to review or discuss confidential materials, discussion in such session must be limited only to 484 those materials and no vote may be taken regarding the disposition of the request itself.
+Confidential materials may be 485 disclosed publicly only at the discretion of authorized university personnel.
+Section 9: Conference with GPSA 486 487 If a disparity arises in funding levels between the GPSA and SA of an organization that is funded by both, the 488 financial officers of each body will meet to discuss the discrepancy and recommend action to their respective bodies.
+489 Section 10: Default 490 If the Assembly does not adopt a recommendation in the fall semester of a fee setting year, its recommendation shall 491 be presumed to be that all individual by-lines revert to the same level as in the current funding cycle with the 492 following exception: 493 1.
+Should an applicant's newly approved allocation be less than that of the current cycle, the applicant shall 494 receive the lower allocation.
+495 Section 11: Amendments 496 Appendix A may be amended by a two-thirds (2/3) vote of the Student Assembly.
+In order to ensure consistency and 497 fairness to the applicants and student body at-large, no amendments to this appendix may be adopted during the fall 498 semester of a fee-setting year.
+Section 12: Review 499 500 The SA and the GPSA and a representative of the President of the University shall review these guidelines and the 501 procedures established in accordance therewith at least every four years in a non-fee-setting year (e.g. 2014-2015, 502 2018-2019).
+This review shall be conducted with strict adherence to the guidelines set forth by the Board of Trustees 503 in Attachment A: Criteria for Setting and Allocating the Student Activity Fee (03/01/99).